mozilla/tofino/README.md

 check back in a few weeks when there’s more to look at.

 We blog here: https://medium.com/project-tofino

-We hang out on Slack here: https://project-tofino.slack.com (you can get an invite at http://tofino-slack-invite.mozilla.io) Project Tofino is a UI experiment.
-The current tabbed interface to our browsers might not be the best way to get things done, so we're going to play with some ideas.
+We hang out on Slack here: https://project-tofino.slack.com (you can get an invite at http://tofino-slack-invite.mozilla.io)

 ## Build